2,458 texts in Legends of the Jews (Ginzberg)

 The Bible tells us that Jacob was "greatly enraged."
 And can you blame him?
 He confronted Laban, his uncle and father-in-law, accusing him of treachery.
 "Why didst thou deal treach...

-And it turns out, it's one reflected in the stories of our ancestors, even in the lives of biblical figures like Leah.
-The text reminds us that, as it says, “The ways of God are no...
+It turns out, it's one reflected in the stories of our ancestors, even in the lives of biblical figures like Leah.
+The passage reminds us that, as it says, “The ways of God are not...